M2TNAH/xml_midterm_24/README.md

 ## 🔖 Bibliography and further reading

-Tupper F. (1910).
-The Riddles of the Exeter Book.
-Ginn and Company.
+Tupper F. (1910). _The Riddles of the Exeter Book._ Ginn and Company.
+Bitterli, D. (2019).
+Exeter Book Riddle 95: “The Sun”, a New Solution. _Anglia_ (Tübingen), 137(4), p.612-638.
+Crossley-Holland, K., & Thistlethwaite, M. (1970). _Storm and other old English riddles_.
+Macmillan.
+Dale, C. (2017). _The natural world in the Exeter Book Riddles_.
+D. S. Brewer.
+Erhardtsiebold, E. V. (1949).
+The Old English Storm Riddles. _PMLA_ : _Publications of the Modern Language Association of America_, 64(4), 884–888.

 ## 📂 License